Portrait of an Ibizan Hound close-up.

 Ibizan Hound Feeding

 Recommended daily amount: 2 to 3 cups of high-quality dry food a day, divided into two meals.
-How much your adult dog eats depends on his size, age, build, metabolism, and activity level.
+How much your adult dog eats depends on size, age, build, metabolism, and activity level.
 Dogs are individuals, just like people, and they don’t all need the same amount of food.

 Ibizan Hound Coat Color And Grooming

 The Ibizan Hound can have a coat that’s shorthaired or wirehaired.
 The wirehaired coat can be one to three inches long, with the longest hair on the back, the back of the thighs, and the tail.
-He may sport a moustache on his muzzle.
+He may sport a mustache on his muzzle.

 Whether he has a short or wire coat, the Beezer’s hair is hard to the touch.
 Ibizans can be white, red (ranging from a light yellow-red called lion to a deep red), or red and white.
 Don’t be taken aback by his pigmentation.
 His nose and eye rims are supposed to be flesh-colored, not black.

-Brush your Beezer’s teeth at least two or three times a week to remove tartar buildup and the bacteria that lurk inside it.
+Brush your Beezer’s teeth at least two or three times a week to remove tartar buildup and the bacteria inside it.
 Daily brushing is even better if you want to prevent gum disease and bad breath.

 Begin accustoming your Ibizan to being brushed and examined when he’s a puppy.
 Handle his paws frequently — dogs are touchy about their feet — and look inside his mouth and ears.
-Make grooming a positive experience filled with praise and rewards, and you’ll lay the groundwork for easy veterinary exams and other handling when he’s an adult.
+Make grooming a positive experience with praise and rewards, and you’ll lay the groundwork for easy veterinary exams and other handling when he’s an adult.

 Ibizan Hound Children And Other Pets